F1 Visa Work Options: An Introduction

 Yes.
 Working on campus is the F1 visa work option that has the fewest restrictions.
 This is because on-campus work does not require advance permission from government immigration officials.

 There are, however, restrictions on F1 students’ on campus work options.
-Some may be imposed by the school you attend.
+Some schools may impose restrictions.
 For example, many colleges require that its International Student Office approve on-campus F1 visa employment.
 For this reason, it’s important to always check with the International Student Office before you look for work on campus.

 Even if the International Student Office says you can work on-campus, keep in mind that USCIS has certain rules that you have to follow even if you don’t need its explicit approval.